Hardware Lessons from LISP

 work-single-image

-The Golden Age of LISP and AI Hardware
+The First Golden Age of AI Hardware

 To understand where we’re heading, we must first appreciate where we’ve been.
 In the 1980s, LISP wasn’t just another programming language, it was the language of artificial intelligence.
 From MIT’s AI Lab to Stanford’s Knowledge Systems Laboratory, if you were working on AI, you were almost certainly working in LISP.